kyle-n/spooky-pictures/src/details/site-intro.md

 Welcome to **Spooky.pictures**!
-This is a goofy website for celebrating Halloween and scary movies of all kinds.

-I love horror movies, so I wrote a website to help other people find one to watch this October.
+I love horror movies, so I made this website to help people find some to watch.

+Come back every day for a new horror movie to watch!
+Some are scary, some are funny, but all of them are worth your time.

 Click a film to view:

-- Its description, cast and trailer
 - Streaming links
+- Description and cast
+- The trailer
 - Hand-curated reviews from top critics